romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 ## Questions

-In a GitHub Actions workflow, how can you efficiently reduce duplication of code when the same steps are used across multiple jobs?
+Q: In a GitHub Actions workflow, how can you efficiently reduce duplication of code when the same steps are used across multiple jobs?
 <details><summary>Show the answer</summary><p>

 - **Implement a custom action and reference it in each job where the steps are required**